-With that in mind our coach shared a few writing frames from science that can be used in math.
+Writing frames support all math students in constructing short responses.
+These writing frames from science can be adapted to math.
 Here are 3 samples!
-These samples are simplistic but great for teaching structure of writing short responses!
+These samples are simplistic but great for teaching the structure of writing short responses!

-From our rational function unit, What is the horizontal asymptote of this function?
+Rational functions, What is the horizontal asymptote of this function?
 Show this on the graph.
-What does this value represent in terms of the prom tickets?
-Thinking about the cost of the tickets, why does your value for the horizontal asymptote make sense?
+What does this value represent in terms of the problem posed?
+Considering the problem, why does your value for the horizontal asymptote make sense?

-From a recent project, one choice included: Read an article about mathematics or a mathematician in the New York Times (http://topics.nytimes.com/top/news/science/topics/mathematics/).
+Project idea: Read an article about mathematics or a mathematician in the New York Times (http://topics.nytimes.com/top/news/science/topics/mathematics/).
 Create a mini-poster that illustrates the article.
 Include a “3-Part Source Integration” writing.
-A “3-Part Source Integration” is a three-sentence statement that includes the title of the text, the author’s name, author information, source material that is either paraphrased or directly quoted, and a brief statement explaining the significance of the paraphrase or quotation.
+A “3-Part Source Integration” is a three-sentence statement that includes the text's title, author’s name, author information, source material that is either paraphrased or directly quoted, and a brief statement explaining the significance of the paraphrase or quotation.

 I find that these short writing opportunities provide windows into students' thinking.
 How do you use short writing prompts?

-In the article, "Advanced Math?
-Write!" the author stresses to start small.
+In the article "Advanced Math?
+Write!" the author stresses starting small.
 She emphasizes journal writing.
 I have not tried journal writing with 150 students.
-Even when I had considerably fewer students I found keeping up with responses to journals challenging.
+Even when I had considerably fewer students, I found keeping up with responses to journals challenging.
 How could I begin journaling with students without feeling overwhelmed?